-There are several qualifications that you must meet before you can even apply.
-Applicants have to be between the ages of 21 and 36, be U.S. residents and have a valid driver's license.
-When applying, you must complete the ATF agent questionnaire, pass the ATF Special Agent Exam, pass the ATF Special Agent applicant assessment test, pass an ATF-Pre-employment Physical Task Test and complete a field panel review.
+There are several qualifications that an aspiring agent must meet before applying.
+Applicants have to be between the ages of twenty-one and thirty-six, be U.S. residents, and have a valid driver's license.
+They must complete the ATF agent questionnaire, pass the ATF Special Agent Exam, pass the ATF Special Agent applicant assessment test, pass an ATF-Pre-employment Physical Task Test, and complete a field panel review.

 Additionally, applicants must be able to pass a drug and background test.
 That's a lot of stuff to pass.
 Just be sure you don't pass anything else.
 People are trying to work there.